hackerb9/vt340test/locator/locator.md

 ### DEC Locator test

-The DEC Locator sequences can be tested using Thomas Dickey's `vttest` program under the menu Non-VT100 Tests → XTERM Special → Mouse → DEC Locator.
+The DEC Locator sequences can be tested using Thomas Dickey's `vttest` program under the menu:
+Non-VT100 Tests → XTERM Special → Mouse → DEC Locator.

 The following documentation of DEC Locator was borrowed from XTerm's [ctlseqs](https://www.invisible-island.net/xterm/ctlseqs/ctlseqs.html)